 - i.
 "Cheating" includes, but is not limited to: - copying from another student's test paper; - using, during a test, materials not authorized by the person giving the test; - failure to comply with instructions given by the person administering the test; - possession during a test of materials which are not authorized by the person giving the test, such as class notes or specifically designed "crib notes".
-The presence of textbooks constitutes a violation if they have been specifically prohibited by the person administering the test; - using, buying, stealing, transporting, or soliciting in whole or part the contents of an unadministered test, test key, homework solution, or computer program; - collaborating with or seeking aid from another student during a test or other assignment without authority; - discussing the contents of an examination with another student who will take the examination; - divulging the contents of an examination, for the purpose of preserving questions for use by another, when the instructors has designated that the examination is not to be removed from the examination room or not to be returned or to be kept by the student; - substituting for another person, or permitting another person to substitute for oneself to take a course, a test, or any course-related assignment; - paying or offering money or other valuable thing to, or coercing another person to obtain an unadministered test, test key, homework solution, or computer program or

-- information about an unadministered test, test key, home solution or computer program; - falsifying research data, laboratory reports, and/or other academic work offered for credit: - taking, keeping, misplacing, or damaging the property of The University of Texas at Tyler, or of another, if the student knows or reasonably should know that an unfair academic advantage would be gained by such conduct; and • misrepresenting facts, including providing false grades or resumes, for the purpose of obtaining an academic or financial benefit or injuring another student academically or financially. - ii.
-"Plagiarism" includes, but is not limited to, the appropriation, buying, receiving as a gift, or obtaining by any means another's work and the submission of it as one's own academic work offered for credit. - "Collusion" includes, but is not limited to, the unauthorized collaboration with another iii. person in preparing academic assignments offered for credit or collaboration with another person to commit a violation of any section of the rules on scholastic dishonesty. - All written work that is submitted will be subject to review by plagiarism software. iv.
+The presence of textbooks constitutes a violation if they have been specifically prohibited by the person administering the test; - using, buying, stealing, transporting, or soliciting in whole or part the contents of an unadministered test, test key, homework solution, or computer program; - collaborating with or seeking aid from another student during a test or other assignment without authority; - discussing the contents of an examination with another student who will take the examination; - divulging the contents of an examination, for the purpose of preserving questions for use by another, when the instructors has designated that the examination is not to be removed from the examination room or not to be returned or to be kept by the student; - substituting for another person, or permitting another person to substitute for oneself to take a course, a test, or any course-related assignment; - paying or offering money or other valuable thing to, or coercing another person to obtain an unadministered test, test key, homework solution, or computer program or information about an unadministered test, test key, home solution or computer program; - falsifying research data, laboratory reports, and/or other academic work offered for credit; - taking, keeping, misplacing, or damaging the property of The University of Texas at Tyler, or of another, if the student knows or reasonably should know that an unfair academic advantage would be gained by such conduct; and • misrepresenting facts, including providing false grades or resumes, for the purpose of obtaining an academic or financial benefit or injuring another student academically or financially. - ii.
+"Plagiarism" includes, but is not limited to, the appropriation, buying, receiving as a gift, or obtaining by any means another's work and the submission of it as one's own academic work offered for credit. - iii.
+"Collusion" includes, but is not limited to, the unauthorized collaboration with another person in preparing academic assignments offered for credit or collaboration with another person to commit a violation of any section of the rules on scholastic dishonesty. - iv.
+All written work that is submitted will be subject to review by plagiarism software.

 Students must always cite their sources.
 Copying any material from a book, newspaper, journal, website, or any printed source without citing the source is considered plagiarism.
 Students must not under any circumstances simply copy any material word for word or copy and paste the material.
 Even copying one sentence is unacceptable.
 Sources must be cited.
+If students paraphrase another individual's words or idea, this must be cited or it is considered plagiarism.
+The paraphrased material does not need to be in quotation marks but the author and source must be properly cited.

-DO NOT PLAGIARIZE.
-ANYONE CAUGHT PLAGIARIZING WILL AUTOMATICALLY RECEIVE A ZERO (0) ON THE ASSIGNMENT.
+DO NOT CHEAT OR PLAGIARIZE.
+ANYONE CAUGHT CHEATING OR PLAGIARIZING WILL AUTOMATICALLY RECEIVE A ZERO (0) ON THE ASSIGNMENT/QUIZ/EXAM.